Ignatius House Walks With the Excluded

 How You Can Help

-1. Fortunate & Faithful Families – hosted activities for Catholic parents and LGBT teens to foster mutual understanding through dialogue, hospitality, education, and support.
+1. Fortunate & Faithful Families – hosted activities for Catholic parents and LGBT teens to foster mutual understanding through dialogue, hospitality, education, and loving support.

 3. Bee at Peace – new faith-sharing circles for women of color to inspire peace, rejuvenating stillness, and connection.
 (Launching in 2020)